staysgt/ThreeTriosGame/docs/README.md

 ## Changes from HW7

-We made some changes from our HW7 view model, because we felt that the way that we had our view was not well organized.
-We

-## Changes made to view in HW8
+When working on this assignment, we made some changes to our HW7 view, in order to make it more organized.
 Our view used the concrete implementation of a card (NESWCard) rather than the interface.
 We updated it to make sure that it was reliant on our interface rather than a class.
+We also added in command line arguments, because we realized this was missing from the last assignment that we had turned in.

+## What we were able to get working:

+We were able to get everything working between our code and our providers code.
+However, we were never able to get our model to work for human players from the last homework assignment, so this still does not work, but our views work with handling clicks, just not representing a card played to the grid.
+But, our controller does work between two machine players, and we were able to get the views to represent this, in the main method.